globe-and-citizen/cnc-portal/README.md

 ### Backend

-In the `backend` folder, create a `.env` file with the following variables:
+In the `./backend` folder, create a `.env` file with the following variables:

 - **DATABASE_URL**: A valid PostgreSQL database URL.
 Example:
 `DATABASE_URL=postgres://username:password@localhost:5432/database_name`